brokenprogrammer/OpenWeatherD/README.md

 # OpenWeatherD
 A D library to work with weather information and forecasts data provided by Open Weather Map.
-This is a port from the previously built library [OpenWeatherJS](https://github.com/andreypudov/OpenWeatherJS/)
+This is a port from JS to D from the previously built library [OpenWeatherJS](https://github.com/andreypudov/OpenWeatherJS/).

 # Usage
 We start initialization of the library by setting the options.
 To set the options we call the Options class like this: